vargaae/multi-micro-store-24/README.md

 - 🚀Context API,
 - 🚀SHOP,
 - 🚀CART+USERMENU DROPDOWNs,
+- 🚀Adding to CART,
+- 🚀CHECKOUT,
-- 🚀Adding to CART and STYLING<br> are built in this branch (🪵07-Context)
+- 🚀CART & CHECKOUT functionality (adding and decreasing amount, priceCount, TotalPriceCount) and STYLING<br> are built in this branch (🪵07-Context)

 ## 🛠 Front End: